erg55/Various/ASRwithmissingdata/README.md

 par(mfrow=c(1,2), mai=c(0.0,0.0,0.0,0.0))
 ```

-Plot the first tree rightwards with a legend ...adjusted using the plot parameters
+Plot the first tree rightwards with a legend ...adjusted using the plot parameters to find a good place for it.....we also offset the tips to look closer to what we want in the end.

 ```
 plotSimmap(lsimmap, colors=cols, fsize = 0.37, ftype = "bi", lwd =1.75, offset=5.5, mar=c(0.0,0.0,0.0,0.0))